teksongeap/tek-custom-ebook-reader/README.md

 Reader controls are available from the reader header and footer.
 The header includes table of contents, bookmarks, completion, statistics, image gallery, settings, and library actions.
 The footer shows tracker state, sync state, and reading progress.

-For EPUBs with malformed HTML, enable `Settings -> Data -> Epub Import Fixes` and reimport the book.
+For EPUBs with malformed HTML, enable `Settings -> Data -> Epub Import Fixes` and reimport the book (use this if all the text looks clickable for some reason).
 Plain text imports use the file name as the title, split paragraphs around Japanese punctuation, and split sections around 10,000 characters.

 Most reading data is local-first.
 Export or configure sync if you want a backup or want to move between devices.